takumab/ft_organisations/README.md

 mongo --version
 ```

-If you receive a `command not found` message in the termial please go to the links above.
+If you receive a `command not found` message for any of those commands please visit to the links above and download those tools.

 ### Installing